UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 2. Visa on Arrival at Dubai Airport

-The UAE offers a Dubai visa on arrival for US Green Card holders at Dubai International Airport (DXB) under specific conditions.
-To qualify, your US Green Card must be valid, your passport must be from an eligible nationality, and you must not have any prior UAE entry violations.
+The UAE offers a Dubai visa on arrival for US permanent residents at Dubai International Airport (DXB) under specific conditions.
+To qualify, your US permanent residencymust be valid, your passport must be from an eligible nationality, and you must not have any prior UAE entry violations.
 This option grants a 14-day or 30-day stay depending on the immigration officer's discretion.

 3. UAE Visa on Arrival at Abu Dhabi Airport

-Abu Dhabi airport visa for Green Card holders follows similar rules to Dubai but is processed through a separate immigration lane.
+Abu Dhabi airport visa for US permanent residents follows similar rules to Dubai but is processed through a separate immigration lane.
 If you are flying into Abu Dhabi as your port of entry, make sure your documents are complete as the Abu Dhabi visa for Green Card holders can have slightly stricter on-arrival checks than DXB.

 UAE Visa vs Visa on Arrival for Green Card Holders: Which Is Better?